kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/cmd/localize/_index.md

 with the addition of downloaded remote content.

-Downloaded files are copied to a directory named `localized-files` located in the same directory as the referencing kustomization.
+Downloaded files are copied to a directory named `localized-files` located in the same directory as the referencing kustomization file.
 Inside `localized-files`, the content of remote

 * roots are written to path<sup>[[localized root]](#notes)</sup>:

   <pre>